Home » Andy Rotherham » Recent Articles:

 7. And, with Gary Orfield’s study of charter school segregation gaining attention from newspapers and school reformers alike, Sonya Sharp of Mother Jones points out the one thing everyone forgets: Traditional school districts are just as segregated (and often, even more segregated) no matter where we go.
 Joanne Jacobs also offers a compendium of the arguments (including those by your friendly neighborhood editor).
 And, by the way, here is a piece I wrote a few years ago about diversity and public schools.

-8. Intramural Sparring Watch: Big Edreform Andy #1 (also known as Andrew Rotherham) calls out This Week in Education‘s Alexander Russo (and his employer, Scholastic) for for allegedly running “hearsay” claims against Massachusetts’ education secretary, Paul Reveille, for his supposed intervention in the authorizing of a local charter school.
+8. Intramural Sparring Watch: Big Edreform Andy #1 (also known as Andrew Rotherham) This Week in Education‘s Alexander Russo (and his employer, Scholastic) for for allegedly running “hearsay” claims against Massachusetts’ education secretary, Paul Reveille, for his supposed intervention in the authorizing of a local charter school.
 Russo, by the way, has taken potshots against Rotherham and his folks at the Education Sector (which Rotherham, by the way, is leaving by the end of March) for years.
 Most recently, he accused EdSector of allegedly mucking around with a report authored by EdSector’s now-departed cofounder.
 Yeah, I’m exhausted from just writing about this.

 Meanwhile, check out this week’s Dropout Nation Podcast on the reauthorization of No Child, along with my pieces this week on charter schools and segregation.
 The next podcast, on civil rights activists and education reform, will be available on Sunday before the Super Bowl.
 And since you are all stuck inside, get your debate on.